FanmeiWang/AIDI1002_Final_Project/README.md

 ### **AUC-PR**
 - **Experiment result**: 0.3546
-- **Paper**: The paper discusses that Logistic Regression shows moderate AUC-PR on datasets like IBM, which aligns with your experimental results.
+- **Paper**: The paper discusses that Logistic Regression shows moderate AUC-PR on datasets like IBM, which aligns with my experimental results.

 ---